triton-inference-server/backend/README.md

 8. Use TRITONBACKEND_ResponseFactorySendFlags to send the
   TRITONSERVER_RESPONSE_COMPLETE_FINAL flag using the request's `ResponseFactory`.
-This lets Triton know to clean up memory associated with the request.
-If the client opts in to receive an empty final response, this also lets the client know there will be no more responses.
+This is required for every request even if sending an empty response.

 9. Release the request using TRITONBACKEND_RequestRelease.